rudraPratapSing-H/AdviceWizz/README.md

 ollama pull llama3:8b
 ollama pull mxbai-embed-large

-# Index your PDF books
+# Add your knowledge sources
+# Place any documents or books (PDFs) you want to use as a knowledge source
+# in the books/ folder, then run:
 python app/create_index2.py

 # Run the server